Amber-MD/pytraj/doc/source/installation.rst

 .. code-block:: bash

-    rm $AMBERHOME/lib/libcpptraj.so # so we can use cpptraj github version
+    rm $AMBERHOME/lib/libcpptraj.so # if using Macos, using "libcpptraj.dylib"
+    rm -rf $AMBERHOME/lib/python2.7/site-packages/pytraj* # replace "python2.7" by your own version (e.g: python3.6)
     # (which will be installed by pytraj itself)

     cd /to/your/favorite/dir